-Feeding instructions: Must eat supervised – will try to steal food from other dogs and will get aggressive toward other dogs if they come near his food.
+Feeding instructions: Must eat supervised or separated from other dogs – he will try to steal food from other dogs and will resource-guard his food bowl from other dogs while he is eating.

 Temperament description: Cooper is a sweet, cuddly, but pushy little guy.
 He will jump up and push his head under your hand to be petted.
-He will also push his way in front of the other dogs to be petted and stand on top of/over them when they are laying down on the couch or floor.
+He also used to push his way in front of the other dogs to be petted but is learning to wait his turn.
 He loves to chew.
 He will chew on Nylabones and other chew toys when they are available.
-He will also chew on blankets, dog beds, drapes, plastic containers, or other inappropriate items if bored/lonely/frustrated and they are available.
-He loves to eat and will try to steal food and treats from his canine foster siblings.
-He will resource-guard food and treats from other dogs.
-He would prefer to sleep in bed with his human(s).
-He currently sleeps on the floor next to the bed.
+He will also chew on inappropriate items such as blankets, dog beds, drapes, plastic containers, etc. if bored/lonely/frustrated and they are available.
+He loves to eat and will try to steal food and treats from his canine foster siblings if given the opportunity to do so.
+He will resource-guard his food bowl from other dogs.
+He currently sleeps in the bed with his foster and her resident dogs.

 Lived with children: Unknown